Let’s get this over with:

 Founded in San Diego in 2007 by identical twin siblings David and Isabella “Bunny” Bennett, inspired by Shields & Yarnell’s robot mime comedy sketches and musical influences from ELO to Meatloaf to Lady Gaga, Steam Powered Giraffe have been a staple on the steampunk convention and small theater scene for the last seven or so years.
 Starting as buskers in Balboa Park and performing summers at the San Diego Zoo before leaving to develop on their own, the band has come a long way in defining their concept, look, sound, art, following, and overall brand.
 From a rich backstory that involves the genesis of three robots created by a mad industrialist to serenade a reluctant love interest, the band’s personas include the core group of “The Spine” (David Bennett) “Rabbit” (Isabella “Bunny” Bennett), and sound engineer Steve Negrete.
 Former members include founding members Jon Sprague (“The Jon”), Erin Burke (“Upgrade”, who appears in early videos but does not appear on any albums), Samuel Luke (backing drummer and “Hatchworth” from 2011-2016), as well as the founding non-robot backing members Michael Reed, who directed the band’s early sunshine pop sound, drummer Matt Smith, and an ever-changing corps of “Walter Girls” who perform skits with them onstage, manage the band’s merchandise and publicity, and serve as secondary characters within the lore.
 The current lineup consists of David, Isabella, and Bryan Barbarin, who joined the trio as “Zero” in January 2017.
 Initially considering themselves entertainers first and musicians second, each robot’s distinctive look and character archetype was a heavy focus of the early days, which got them the attention of the steampunk community:

-Around 2014, the transgender Isabella (birth name Christopher Andrew Bennett, but at that point only referred to as Bunny) made her decision to transition both her character and her everyday life from a male to a female full-time.
+Around 2014, Isabella made her decision to transition both her character and her everyday life to female full-time.
 This was met with a veritable Hindenburg-level amount of panic and controversy from their fans, the ashes of which are still smoldering today, but nevertheless, she persisted.
 Isabella made her debut as female!Rabbit in the video for “I’ll Rust With You”, from the album MK III:

 Isabella continues to refine her character, her voice, and her look, in both the band and her life.